jh-devv/jh-devvs-corner/content/pages/resume.md

 - **Hardware Configuration:** Assembled servers, set up virtualization hosts, configured managed switches, and deployed NAS units to replicate real-world IT setups.
 - **Virtualization Proficiency:** Utilized Proxmox to create VMs and containers, allowing simulation of diverse network architectures and software environments.
 - **Networking Insights:** Configured VLANs, subnets, and firewalls with PFSense/OPNSense, deepening understanding of network segmentation and security protocols.
-- **Automation and Scripting:** Implemented Ansible and Docker Compose for automation, showcasing scripting prowess and process optimization.
+- **Automation and Scripting:** Implemented Ansible, Terraform, CloudInit and Docker Compose for automation, showcasing scripting prowess and process optimization.
 - **Cybersecurity Exploration:** Conducted routine security assessments, identifying vulnerabilities and implementing mitigation measures to stay current with threats.
 - **Monitoring and Documentation:** Employed Grafana and Prometheus for effective monitoring and maintained detailed documentation for configurations and troubleshooting.
+- **Kubernetes Integration (In Progress):** Currently proficient with Docker for containerization, my next step is to delve into Kubernetes for advanced container orchestration and management.
+This will enable me to efficiently scale and manage containerized applications in a dynamic and resilient manner.

 ## Projects